Last updated: 15 July 2026

 We take reasonable technical and organisational measures to protect Personal Information from misuse, interference, loss, and unauthorised access or disclosure.
 These measures include encryption in transit and at rest, access controls, audit logging, and secure development practices.

 We retain Personal Information only for as long as reasonably necessary for the purposes for which it was collected, and in any case for the periods required by Australian law.
-For health information, this includes any minimum retention periods under applicable state and territory health records legislation (for example, seven years from the date of last service for adult records, and until the patient reaches 25 years of age for records of minors, or longer where required).
+For health information, this includes any minimum retention periods under applicable state and territory health records legislation (for example, seven years from the date of last service for adult records, and until the patient reaches 25 years of age for records of minors), and any longer period required for records used in Pharmaceutical Benefits Scheme or other Commonwealth claiming, or longer where otherwise required.

-To provide the Services, we may transmit user inputs to trusted third-party AI service providers and cloud infrastructure providers for processing.
-These providers are bound by contractual confidentiality, security, and data processing obligations and are not permitted to use your Personal Information to train public models without authorisation.
+To provide the Services, user inputs may be processed by AI services and cloud infrastructure operated by or for Qiri.
+This processing occurs within Australia (see section 12).
+Our providers are bound by contractual confidentiality, security, and data processing obligations and are not permitted to use your Personal Information to train public models.

 8. Access and correction